DC Courts' Pandemic Operations Information

 Remote courtrooms with all parties appearing by WebEx video:

-- 111: non-detained defendants (those released pretrial) participating in Drug Court or Mental Health Community Court.
+- 111 - released defendants participating in Drug Court or Mental Health Community Court.

-- 116 - remote status hearings in misdemeanor cases in which defendant is not been detained.
+- 116 - remote status hearings in misdemeanor cases for defendants on release.

 - 210, 213 AM, 220 and 319 - detained DOC defendants - status, disposition and sentencing hearings, bond review motions.